dsummersl/medsum/README.md

 # More Ideas

-- Make the transcript and summary searchable (maybe semantically, even).
+- Make the transcript and summary filterable (maybe semantically, even).
 - Adding an option to specify the minimum interval to capture images from videos.
 Possibly filtering out adjacent snapshots that are identical or 90% so.
 - Have some basic player options - automatically play when you click on a section, show the snapshots hover and automatically transition to them if the player is playing.
+- Add some icons to quickly copy the summaries (mouseover).
+- Add an option to refine the prompt instructions.

 # Limitations